avocadopelvis/movie-recommendation/README.md

 # SOFT COMPUTING PROJECT
-A hybrid approach to improving collaborative filtering movie recommendation system's performace's using kNN &amp; genetic algorithm.
+A hybrid approach to improving a collaborative filtering based movie recommendation system performace using kNN &amp; genetic algorithm.

 - `main.cpp` contains all the implemented algorithms.
 - `userdatageneration.cpp` creates random user ratings of the movies.